 Leadership Development for High School Students

-- Understand the leadership challenges of complex social issues
+- Explore the leadership challenges associated with complex social issues

 - Identify and analyze the strengths and limitations of your current leadership style

-- Develop an appreciation for the advantages of leadership styles different from your own
+- Develop an appreciation for leadership styles different from your own

-- Enhance your understanding of and abilities to work in diverse groups
+- Expand your ability to work in diverse groups

-- Develop a project that you can bring home to your school or community
+- Develop an Action Plan project that you can bring home to your school or community

 Leadership will be practiced and explored both within and outside the classroom through a variety of workshops, discussions, and activities.
 One highlight of our programs includes an outdoor Challenge Course experience in which students are asked to complete a variety of challenges.
 In this context, students have the opportunity to practice leadership through effective teamwork, communication, and problem-solving.
 Students also participate in workshops during and outside of class on public speaking, listening skills, leadership styles, diversity issues, and the Social Change Model of Leadership.